Itsy Docs

 Group Stages

 • Lead -- Initial inquiry or interest.
-You're gathering information and discussing options.
+You're gathering information; there may be no trip attached yet.

 Financial Tracking